theupdateframework/pep-maximum-security-model/README.rst

 Under the hood (the developer is not aware or needs to care that packages are automatically signed):

-The "create an identity with only a password" action generates an encrypted private key file that uploads the ed25519 public key to PyPI.
+Adding a new identity, by entering only a password, in step 3 generates an encrypted private key file that uploads the ed25519 public key to PyPI.
 An existing identity (its public key is contained in project metadata or on PyPI) signs (this is done transparently) for new identities.
 By default, project metadata has a signature threshold of 1 and other verified identities may create new releases to satisfy the threshold.

 However, the signing tools should be flexible; a single project key may also be shared between multiple machines if manual key management is preferred (e.g.,